UMCarpentries/2018-06-14-umich/index.md

 collaborative_notes: "http://pad.software-carpentry.org/2018-06-14-umich"            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 registration: https://ttc.iss.lsa.umich.edu/ttc/sessions/software-carpentry-workshop-shell-r-git-2/register/          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 eventbrite:          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+photography: yes          # optional: if pictures will be taken type "yes" otherwise, leave blank.
+If photographs will be taken, make sure to print out releases to be made available at the start of the workshop
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}